“How do I improve my credit score?” is the question on everybody’s lips. It’s easier than you think, and we can show you how.

 - Closed accounts that are still marked as open in error

-- Payments marked as missed or defaulted, when they were paid on time (missed payments can cost you around 130 points)
+- Payments marked as missed or defaulted, when they were paid on time (missed payments can negatively affect your credit score)

 Week 5: Add your name to household bills

-If you rent a house with friends or you’re a joint homeowner, think about adding your name on some, if not all of your bills.
+If you live with other people, either as a renter or a joint homeowner, think about adding your name on some, if not all of your bills.
 As long as the bills are consistently paid on time, you will prove to the credit reference agencies that you can handle your finances well.

 Week 6: Consider any existing finances you could utilise

 You can also improve your credit rating by paying for insurance or a mobile phone contract monthly.
-Remember though, this may not be the cheapest way to pay and you may be charged extra to cover the interest.
+This may, however, be more expensive than paying annually, so you will need to weigh up the cost vs the benefits.

 Week 7: Disassociate yourself from old financial ties

-Are there records of joint finances on your credit file?
-If you’re no longer connected to this person financially, you can ask the credit reference agencies to issue a ‘notice of disassociation’.
+Do you have financial associates or connections listed on your credit report?
+If you’re no longer connected to this person financially (which means the accounts you used to share have now been closed), you can ask the credit reference agencies to issue a ‘notice of disassociation’.
 This will remove any connection with this person from your credit file.
-It’s especially useful if they’re bringing your credit score down by association.
+This may not change your credit score, but it could still improve your chances of being approved for credit.

 Lenders use your past financial behaviour to predict whether or not they’ll get their money back.
 With little payment history on your credit file, you could seem risky to lenders, and they may reject your credit application.

-If you pay off the balance in full every month then you’ll show lenders that you can borrow responsibly.
-Clearing your credit card balance each month could boost your score by 60 points.
+Paying off the balance in full every month will also show lenders that you can borrow responsibly.
+This could help boost your credit score.

-Alternatively, you could apply for an interest-free overdraft from the bank.
+Alternatively, you could apply for an interest-free overdraft from your bank.
 Make sure you pay it off in full before any interest or fees are added.
-If you use any of these options for borrowing a small amount of money that you pay off quickly, you can avoid charges and improve your credit history.
+If you use any of these options to borrow a small amount of money that you pay off quickly, you can avoid charges and improve your credit history.

 Remember, only apply for credit if it’s affordable for you.
-If you want to see if you’re eligible for credit before you apply, use an eligibility calculator to perform a soft search.
-It will indicate whether you’re likely to be accepted or not, without it affecting your credit score.
+If you want to see if you’re eligible for credit before you apply, use an eligibility checker to perform a soft search.
+It will indicate whether you’re likely to be accepted or not, without affecting your credit score.

-Although you need a strong credit history, don’t make the mistake of making too many credit applications.
+Although building a strong credit history may mean taking out new credit agreements, don’t make the mistake of making too many credit applications.
 This can make it look like you’re struggling financially.
-In fact, not applying for credit for a period of six months can actually add 50 points to your score in some circumstances.
+In fact, not applying for credit for a period of six months can actually improve your credit score in some circumstances.

 Week 9: Set up a direct debit for your bills

 Missing payments is one of the most common ways to decrease your credit score.
-It’s important not to miss any payments so you can gradually build a good credit history.
-Just one missed payment could cost you around 130 points.
+Just one missed payment could have a drastic impact on your score, so it's best to make all your payments on time if you can.

-Set up Direct Debits or Standing Orders for your bills.
+Setting up Direct Debits or Standing Orders for your bills can help with this.
 Or you can set yourself reminders on your phone (e.g. via apps or your calendar) to keep on top of your repayments.
 Can you afford to pay your balance in full?
 If you’ve set up a new card to build your credit, paying the amount in full will reduce any interest charges.
-Try to limit the amount you spend on these each month to make sure you can afford to do this.
+Try to limit the amount you spend on your card each month to make sure you can afford to do this.

 Week 10: Consider reducing your debt with savings

-Once you’ve got all the correct paperwork and payment structure in order, the next thing is to focus on reducing your debt, especially if you’re over any of your credit limits, as this will be having a negative impact on your credit score.
+This week, focus on reducing your debt, especially if you’re over or very close to any of your credit limits, as this will be having a negative impact on your credit score.

-If you have any savings, you should use these to pay off your debt.
-Generally, the interest you’re paying on your debt will be greater than any interest you’ll be receiving in your savings, making it cheaper in the long run.
-Reducing your debt can also make your monthly repayments lower, meaning it’s much easier to ensure you’re paying on time, in full each month.
+If you have any savings, you may want to think about using these to pay off your debt.
+Generally, the interest you’re paying on your debt will be greater than any interest you’ll be receiving on your savings, so you'll save money in the long run by doing this.
+Reducing your debt can also make your monthly repayments lower, which may make it easier to ensure you pay on time, in full each month.

-Reducing debt will help to improve your credit utilisation ratio – and that can increase your credit score by 90 points if it’s kept below 30%.
+Reducing debt will help to improve your credit utilisation ratio – if you keep your credit utilisation at around 30% or below, then it can increase your credit score.
 Read more on this later on.

-If you don’t have savings, you could consider looking to generate extra income to put towards your debt and make your finances more manageable.
+If you don’t have savings, you could consider looking to generate extra income to put towards your debt, or give you a bit more disposable income to enjoy.

 You can sell second-hand items on websites like eBay, Gumtree, PreLoved and Facebook Marketplace.
 There are also ways in which you can make money from your home, as well as starting a side hustle for extra cash.

-The more you can pay towards any existing debt, the stronger your credit ratio will be.
+The more you can pay towards any existing debt, the stronger your credit rating could be.

-Paying more than two payments a month towards your debt could potentially help to improve your credit score in the long term.
+Making payments towards your debt twice per month, or more often, could potentially help to improve your credit score in the long term.
 It doesn’t have to be twice the amount you normally pay, and you may find it easier to manage paying two smaller amounts on a fortnightly basis.
 This could be easier if you get paid weekly or fortnightly.

 As long as these payments total at least the minimum amount due, your account won’t default and no late fees should be charged.
 If you pay more than the minimum amount it will reduce the amount of interest you will pay overall, as you will pay your debts off quicker (and reduce that all important credit utilisation).
 If you are charged interest on a daily basis for that account, it will also cost less interest than one larger payment at the end of the month.

-For more strategies on clearing your debts, check out our blog ‘10 strategies for paying off debt’.
+For more strategies on clearing your debts, check out our guide on ‘how to consolidate debt’.

-Always meeting your contractual payments on time and reducing the amount you borrow will, on top of the financial housekeeping we’ve explained above, push the score in the right direction.
+Always making your contractual payments on time, and paying more if you're able to reduce the amount you borrow will, on top of the financial housekeeping we’ve explained above, help push your credit score in the right direction.

-Another factor to bear in mind is managing your credit utilisation ratio month to month.
+Another factor to think about is managing your credit utilisation ratio month to month.
 This is amount of your available credit that you’re actually using.
 For example, if you have a credit card limit of £2,000 and your balance is £500, you have a credit utilisation of 25%.

 Finally, be mindful of how long this activity will take to have an impact.
-Experian advise it can take just three months to update your credit file with new information.
-So you should start seeing gradual improvements to your credit score around the three months mark after you make any of the above changes.
+Experian advise it can take up to three months to update your credit file with new information.
+So, you may not see improvements immediately, but they should start to appear around the three months mark after you make any of the above changes.